 The renewables mix varies in each country across the region, with many making use of location-specific advantages.
 For example, Indonesia is pushing forward with geothermal power development while Vietnam’s provinces with high solar energy yield such as Binh Thuan and Ninh Thuan are attracting developers keen to explore the opportunities for solar farming.
 Solar PV remains the most frequently installed technology, followed by wind.

 New technologies are also making an impact.
-“Offshore wind has recently become a hot topic in Taiwan, with the country awarding grid allocation to wind farm sites with a potential generating capacity of over 3GW to international and local power developers,” says Maspolim.
+“Offshore wind has recently become a hot topic in Taiwan, awarding grid allocation to wind farm sites with a potential generating capacity of over 3GW to international and local power developers,” says Maspolim.
 ING acted as a mandated lead arranger and financial modeling bank to Formosa 1, an offshore wind project in Taiwan, the first in Asia Pacific.
 ING is well positioned to support projects given its experience in the European offshore wind sector and its relationship with international developers.

 As the example of offshore wind demonstrates, some aspects of the renewables market in Asia are currently less mature than in Europe.
 Nevertheless, Maspolim says that in some markets emerging technologies and concepts such as floating solar PV, floating offshore wind farm and distributed energy are being implemented or considered.
 Elsewhere, there is also a growing end-user preference for renewable energy: “Corporate electricity buyers are increasingly requesting green energy,” he says.
 “In addition, electricity retailers are also teaming up with mobile service providers and telecom operators to market green energy.”